neondatabase/website/content/docs/guides/neon-authorize.md

 ## How Neon Authorize gets `auth.user_id()` from the JWT

-Let’s break down the sample RLS policy we just looked at to see what Neon Authorize is actually doing:
+Let's break down the sample RLS policy we just looked at to see what Neon Authorize is actually doing:

 ```typescript
 pgPolicy("view todos", {